lynx44/SigQL/README.md

 		{
 			public IEnumerable<int> Id { get; set; }
 			[Offset]
-			public int INVALID_Offset { get; set; }
+			public int Offset { get; set; }
 			[Fetch]
-			public int INVALID_Fetch { get; set; }
+			public int Fetch { get; set; }
 		}
 	}
 	...
 	public interface IEmployeeRepository
 	{
-		IEnumerable<Employee.IFields> INVALID_GetPage(PageFilter filter);
+		IEnumerable<Employee.IFields> GetPage(PageFilter filter);
 	}

-**Level 2 - Class Properties**
+**Level 2 - Nested Class Properties**

 The final level is specifying class filters for tables related to the primary table.

 Similar to a primary class filter (Level 1), the StartDate filter property is valid.

-However, while it may seem as if Offset/Fetch could limit the number of Employee records retrieved on a WorkLog, use of this feature at this level is invalid:
+However, while it may seem as if Offset/Fetch could limit the number of WorkLog records retrieved on an Employee, use of this feature at this level is invalid:

 	public class Employee
 	{